 And even when we're all allowed to go outside again, Tamm points out that ultra-low latency streaming also gives students access to "places where current legacy latency streaming would be inadequate, like laboratories, ancient ruins, or historical sites."
-Access to these hard-to-visit places gives both students and educators the opportunity to expand learning horizons.
+Access to these hard-to-visit places allows students and educators to expand their learning horizons.

-With more states approving online betting,3 it's essential that online gamblers all see the turn of a card at the same time to place their bets on time.
+With more states approving online betting, online gamblers all must see the turn of a card simultaneously to place their bets on time.
 Ultra-low latency allows for a smooth betting experience, with the ability to place bets quickly based on real-time information.